chaoss/augur/docs/source/quick-start.rst

 Get going fast!
 Intended for folks familiar with setting up DevOps environments.
 These instructions were tested using Ubuntu 20.04 and Ubuntu 18.04.

-If you need more instruction, head on over to `Getting Started <getting-started/toc.html>`_!

 PostgreSQL Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-- Gain access to an Ubuntu 18.04 or later environment and install PostgreSQL.
+Gain access to an Ubuntu 18.04 or later environment and install PostgreSQL.
 Ubuntu 20.04 is recommended because its long-term support (LTS) window is longer.

 .. code-block:: bash